kraxmo/mm/README.md

 Spell use and attacks vs. multiple opponents occur during attack with a 0 to-hit roll on d20

-Uses SQLAlchemy Core to communicate with backend database
+Uses SQLAlchemy Core and ORM to communicate with backend database.
+ORM has better performance than Core but worse than PYODBC.

+Working to eliminate Microsoft Access by creating database maintenance window capability.
+Once done, I can fully switch to SQLite or cloud db like Snowflake or other...